Donation Receipts: Ultimate Guide for Nonprofit Organizations

 There is no legal requirement for gift acknowledgments for contributions of less than $250 unless the donor receives something of value in return for the gift, which triggers special rules for “quid pro quo” contributions.

-Note: If a donor has an annual membership with your nonprofit they don’t need a receipt if the annual cost is $75 or less and goods or services were provided in exchange.
+Note: If a donor has an annual membership with your nonprofit organization, they don’t need a receipt if the annual cost is $75 or less and goods or services were provided in exchange.

 What to Include in a Donation Receipt?